electricobjects/FeedCache/README.md

 **Define your fetch request**

 The FeedKitFetchRequest protocol requires you to implement the `fetchItems` method.
+This is called by FeedKit.

 ```swift
 struct TestFeedKitRequest: FeedKitFetchRequest {